-This week we feature Janine Montgomery, a Digital Skills Academy graduate (BSc (Honours) Degree in Digital Technology, Design and Innovation) based in Dubai, UAE.
+This week we feature Janine Montgomery, a Digital Skills graduate (BSc (Honours) Degree in Digital Technology, Design and Innovation) based in Dubai, UAE.
 Janine is an award-winning designer who currently works for MW Creative as a Lead creative.
 View some of her design work here.

 What inspired you to join the International Degree Programme?

 I was looking to expand my skillset but remain within the same kind of industry that I have been involved in for over 12 years.
 Having worked in advertising for my entire career, it made perfect sense for me to choose this route.
 As advertising started focusing more on online, social media, website development and eventually app development, it made perfect sense for me to move into digital product development without the need to stray from the chosen career.
 As an Art Director / Designer, it was the perfect evolutionary step for me.

 What skills did you learn on the programme?

 I learned a whole host of skills through the Academy, some more obvious than others.
 Academically speaking, learning how to code and how to apply UX methodologies to my designs were at the top of my list.
 There were certain theory classes that were incredibly interesting as well, like Cognitive Bias, which opened up my eyes to a whole new dynamic on human thinking.
 My personal favourites were working as part of an international team and learning how to function effectively using agile methodologies within my team.
 These skills can be used across the board for all projects going forward in my career.

 How are you using the skills you learned in your current career?

 I was part of the Digital Designers and Developers Stream, which is for designers, and essentially the role I would like to get into would be a UI or UX developer.
 I am currently in talks with various companies and agencies to fill that role within their organisation, so I will be applying all of my learned skills to my career.
 I had the goal at the outset of my journey into these studies and one that is coming to fruition in a very short time indeed.